Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Result

-We compared the model performance between the LCSMs with the proposed or existing expression of the latent change scores.
-Tables \ref{tbl:rBias} and \ref{tbl:empSE} also present the median and range of the relative bias and empirical SE of each parameter from LCSMs with the existing definition of latent change scores across conditions with ten repeated measures, respectively.
-From Table \ref{tbl:rBias}, we can see that the relative bias of the $\mu_{\eta_{2}}$ and $\psi_{22}$ achieved $0.46$ and $1.69$, respectively, which was much larger than the corresponding value from the LCSM with the novel expression of the latent change scores.
-Additionally, we noticed that the proposed LCSM improved the precision of the estimates $\mu_{\eta_{2}}$ and $\psi_{22}$ as well as shown in Table \ref{tbl:empSE}.
+We also compared the performance of the LCSM with the novel specification to that with the existing specification.
+We summarize the relative bias and empirical SE of each parameter from LCSMs with the existing specification in Tables \ref{tbl:rBias} and \ref{tbl:empSE}, respectively.
+From Table \ref{tbl:rBias}, we can see that the relative bias of the $\mu_{\eta_{2}}$ and $\psi_{22}$ could reach $0.46$ and $1.69$, respectively, which were much larger than the corresponding value from the LCSM with the novel specification.
+Additionally, the proposed LCSM improved the precision of the estimates for $\mu_{\eta_{2}}$ and $\psi_{22}$, as shown in Table \ref{tbl:empSE}.

-To summarize, based on our simulation study, the estimates from the proposed Jenss-Bayley LCSM were unbiased and precise, with proper $95\%$ coverage probabilities in general.
-Some factors, for example, the number of repeated measurements and the placement of those measurements, influenced model performance.
-Specifically, more measurements, especially more measurements at an early stage, improved model performance within a fixed study duration.
-Through the simulation study, we found that the proposed Jenss-Bayley LCSM was robust under the conditions with the large level of the standard deviation of the log ratio of growth acceleration (i.e., $sd(\gamma)=0.10$), although it was less satisfactory when the standard deviation was small (i.e., $sd(\gamma)=0.05$).
-One possible explanation for this counter-intuitive finding is that we magnified the relative biases manually when replacing the negative estimates with zero when improper solutions occurred.
+To summarize, based on our simulation study, the estimates from the proposed Jenss-Bayley LCSM were unbiased and precise, with the target coverage probabilities in general.
+Some factors, such as the number of repeated measurements and the placement of those measurements, influenced model performance.
+Specifically, more measurements, especially more measurements at an early stage, improved the model performance.
+This result aligns with the findings in existing studies, such as \citet{Timmons2015timing}.
+Through the simulation study, we found that the proposed Jenss-Bayley LCSM was robust under the conditions with the large standard deviation of the logarithmic ratio of the growth acceleration (i.e., $sd(\gamma)=0.10$), although it was less satisfactory when the standard deviation was small (i.e., $sd(\gamma)=0.05$).
+One possible explanation for this counter-intuitive finding is that we magnified the relative biases when replacing the negative estimates with zero if improper solutions occurred.